 Heater (Unit H4)

 Emissions from heaters installed at the facility are calculated using emission factors from AP-42 Section 1.4.
 HAP emissions are calculated using GRI HAPCalc.
+There are no proposed changes to this source.

 TEG Dehydrator Thermal Oxidizer (Unit TO1)